|

 What is ITIL 4 change enablement?

-ITIL 4 renamed “change management” to “change enablement” to shift the emphasis from controlling changes to enabling them.
-The idea is that change should be a positive force, not a bottleneck.
-The practice still covers risk assessment, authorization, and scheduling, configuration management itil but the framing encourages teams to make changes easier to approve and faster to implement without sacrificing governance.
-In practical terms, the underlying workflow hasn’t changed much, but the language reflects a shift toward speed and value delivery over gatekeeping.
+ITIL 4 renamed “change management” to “change enablement” to shift the focus from control to enablement.
+The idea is that change should be a positive force — not a bottleneck.
+The practice still covers risk assessment, authorization, and scheduling.
+But the new framing encourages teams to make changes faster and easier to approve.
+The underlying workflow stays largely the same — the new name just reflects a shift toward speed and value.

 Similar Posts